-There are dozens and dozens of wedding photographers in Pittsburgh.
-Let’s not even get into all of the ones around the world.
-With that many to choose from, how do you go about finding the best one for you?
-I went straight to the source and sought some advice from an expert in the industry!
-Lauren Renee Designs is one of the best fine art wedding photographers in the city and her images are gorgeous and romantic.
+There are dozens and dozens (and dozens…) of Pittsburgh wedding photographers.
+With so much talent to choose from, how do you go about finding the best one for YOU?
+We went straight to the source and sought some advice from an expert in the industry!
+Lauren Renee Photography is one of the best fine art wedding photographers in the city and her images are gorgeous and romantic.
 More than that, she’s super knowledgable and loves helping not just her clients but all couples plan the perfect wedding day.
 That’s why she’s so excited to share her fives best tips for finding your perfect wedding photographer!

 With engagement season at its peak, many couples are searching for all of the amazing vendors that will come together to bring their wedding day vision to life.
 To make that process a little easier, I’d love to share some of my own tips on how to search for and choose the photographer that will best capture your special day.
 In my humble opinion, I feel that photography is one of the biggest decisions you will make when planning your wedding, and it can also be a confusing and overwhelming process!
-After the dancing is over, the cake is cut, and the guests are gone, all you are left with are the photos from your beautiful day!
-Investing in photography is really something that you won’t regret, and that is why my first tip is….⠀
+After the dancing is over, the cake is cut, and the guests are gone, all you are left with are the photos from your beautiful day.
+Investing in photography is really something that you won’t regret.⠀

 1.)
-Think about the future and sharing your legacy when it comes to your wedding photos. ⠀
+Think about the future and sharing your legacy. ⠀

 I describe my photography as timeless and classic with a romantic feel.
 Of course, every couple has their own style and taste, but I truly try to create images that won’t look dated 10, 20, or even 30 years from now.
 I want you to look back at your wedding photos with your grandchildren and love them as much as you did the day you said “I do.”

 2.)
 Decide what style of photography you want.